Please telephone the office before noon on a Friday to check whether there will be an evening service.

-All are welcome at 6:00 p.m. once a month on Friday evenings for Shabbat B'Yachad (Shabbat all together), our musical, participatory Friday night service for all ages with instruments.
+All are welcome on these Friday evenings for Shabbat B'Yachad (Shabbat all together), our musical, participatory Friday night service for all ages with instruments.
 Our Community Potluck Dinner immediately follows in the Atrium (dates).

-Often led by community members about once a month (dates), we experience Kabbalat Shabbat and Maariv with lots of singing and spirit, using Siddur Sim Shalom (voices only).
+Often led by community members about once a month (dates tba), we experience Kabbalat Shabbat and Maariv with lots of singing and spirit, using Siddur Sim Shalom (voices only).
 New leaders and new melodies welcome, along with time-tested favorites!

 Enjoy a leisurely Shabbat evening with a participatory service, catered dinner, and good conversation.
 We often agree beforehand on a topic to discuss, usually one that lets us get to know each other better and enjoy each other’s various experiences of Jewish life.
 Everyone is welcome.
 Please join us for a quietly convivial Shabbat experience.
 To get on the email list, or to reserve a place for each dinner, please contact the office Dinner by reservation: $22/person.
 Dates may change due to other shul activities, so check with the office to confirm the date and make a reservation by the preceding Monday if you're going to stay for dinner after services (dates tba).

 Come to Rodfei Zedek on several Friday afternoons throughout the year to engage in pre‑Shabbat learning activities with Rabbi David Minkus and Cantor Rachel Rosenberg for both adults and children.
 Children learn to lead parts of the service and the meaning behind the beautiful Friday night liturgy.